Pakistan Awami Tehreek: Elections 1993

-PAT launched mass educational project at the national level under which hundreds of educational institutions were set up.
+PAT launched an extensive campaign at the national level, under which hundreds of educational institutions were set up.

 Pakistan Awami Ittehad

 The PML-N government, in its second stint from 1997 to 1999, started victimization of its political opponents.
 Politically motivated cases were registered against them.
 The government pushed through legislation to make Prime Minister Nawaz Sharif all-powerful and unaccountable.
 The watershed in this regard was passage of Shariat Bill on 8 August 1998.
 17 political parties got together on the platform of Pakistan Awami Ittehad under the leadership of PAT chief Dr Muhammad Tahir-ul-Qadri to ward off political victimization.
 Martyr of democracy, Shaheed Mohtarama Benazir Bhutto's Pakistan People's Party joined the political alliance as a leading party.
 The political forces initially converged on the agenda of 'Go Nawaz Go' but later on they issued 14-point Islamic Social Order on 18 March 1998 for establishment of Islamic welfare state.
 However, this political alliance could not last long and was disbanded in 1999.